Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 ## Effect

 The inverse function of `Async` is `Effect` and is used to convert a callback style functions into promises.
-It has almost the exact same syntax as `useEffect`.
+It has almost the exact same signature as `useEffect`.
 Consequently, implementing an `Effect` should not need an explanation.

 ```typescript
 useEffect(() => Async(async signal => {